heistp/irtt/README.md

 packets sent on a fixed period, and produces both user and machine parseable output.

-IRTT has reached version 0.9.1.
-I would appreciate any feedback, which you can send under Issues.
-However, it could be useful to first review the [Roadmap](#roadmap) section of the documentation before submitting a new bug or feature request.
+IRTT has reached version 0.9.2.
+You may send feedback or submit Issues, however, please review the [Roadmap](#roadmap) section of the documentation before submitting a new bug or feature request.

 ## Table of Contents